New Zealand House of Representatives: Passage of legislation

-Most parliamentary business is about making new laws and amending old laws.
-The House examines and amends bills—the title given to a proposed piece of legislation while under consideration by the House—in several formal stages.
-The term for these stages is "reading", which originates from the practice in the British Parliament where bills were literally read aloud in the chamber.
+Most parliamentary business is about making new laws and amending existing ones.
+The House examines and amends bills—proposed pieces of legislation under consideration by the House—in several reading and committee stages.
+The term "reading" originates from the practice in the British Parliament where bills were literally read aloud in the chamber.
 In New Zealand only a bill's title is read aloud.
-Once a bill has passed through all its parliamentary stages it is enacted and becomes an act of Parliament, forming part of New Zealand's law.
+A vote is taken after each of three readings.
+If a bill is approved by the three votes, it receives royal assent from the governor-general and thus is enacted, becoming an act of Parliament and part of New Zealand law.

-Bills become acts after being approved three times by House votes and then receiving the Royal Assent from the governor-general.
-The majority of bills are proposed by the government of the day (that is, the party or coalition parties that command a majority in the House) to implement its policies.
+There are four types of bills – government bills, members' bills, local bills and private bills.
+The majority of bills are government bills, which are proposed by the government of the day (that is, the party or coalition parties that command a majority in the House) to implement its policies.
 These policies may relate to the raising of revenue through taxation bills or the expenditure of money through appropriation bills (including those bills giving effect to the budget).
 It is rare for government bills to be defeated—indeed the first to be defeated in the twentieth century was in 1998, when the Local Government Amendment Bill (No 5) was defeated on its second reading.

-Individual MPs who are not ministers may propose their own bills, called members' bills—these are usually put forward by opposition parties, or by MPs who wish to deal with a matter that parties do not take positions on.
+Individual MPs who are not ministers may propose members' bills—these are usually put forward by opposition parties, or by MPs who wish to deal with a matter that parties do not take positions on.
 At any time, there are eight members bills awaiting their first reading, and when space becomes available, new member's bills are selected by ballot to be introduced.
-The ballet is conducted by drawing numbered counters out of a biscuit tin, giving the whole member's bill process the nickname "democracy by biscuit tin".
-Local government and private individuals may also propose legislation to be introduced by an MP.
+The ballot is conducted by drawing numbered counters out of a biscuit tin, giving the whole member's bill process the nickname "democracy by biscuit tin".

+Local bills are put forward by local authorities to deal with matters within their own geographic area.
+Private bills, which are now rare, are put forward by individuals or groups of people for matters that affect only them.
+An MP introduces a local bill or a private bill, and need not support the intent of the bill.

 Proxy voting is allowed, in which members may designate a party or another member to vote on their behalf.
 An excuse is required.